OmKarvrneKar/medical-report-explainer/README.md

 * **Frontend (Vercel):** Uses `vercel.json` to handle React Router client-side routing rewrites.
 Points to the live backend using `.env.production`.

 ---
-*..Built to make healthcare data accessible for everyone..*
+*Built to make healthcare data accessible for everyone*